Funny what happens when you let a story take you by the hand. This little tale started with a photo I found online a while ago.

 restored to its former glory

 I started working part-time for American Express in my early 20s as a customer service representative, while I studied English at the Sorbonne university.
 I remember looking longingly at the old building across the Seine river – the restaurant had recently re-opened – knowing that I would be having lunch there sooner or later.
-After graduate school, I was hired full time by American Express, and there were many opportunities to follow in the Impressionists’ footsteps.
+After graduate school, the company I hired me full time, and there were many opportunities to follow in the Impressionists’ footsteps.
 Birthdays, engagements, or just casual Fridays: My friends and I would head over chez Fournaise, a short car ride away.
 In the winter, we had lunch indoors, waiting for the weather to warm up so we could finally enjoy the renowned terrace.
 The food may not have always been up to old Madame Fournaise’s standards, but the view and atmosphere were unmatched in the area.
-Ever since I moved to the United States, a reproduction of Renoir’s masterpiece, Le Déjeuner des Canotiers (Luncheon of the Boating Party,) has been hanging on the wall above my desk, a reminder that I, too, got to sit on the renowned terrace chez Fournaise.
+After I moved to the United States, a reproduction of Renoir’s masterpiece, Le Déjeuner des Canotiers (Luncheon of the Boating Party,) always hung on the wall above my desk, a reminder that I, too, got to sit on the renowned terrace chez Fournaise.

 Many years later, during our annual visit to Paris, it was time to christen American-born Junior.
 We booked a private room in the restaurant before going to church.
 I was really happy to go back to my old hunting grounds that day.